 At Southport, Basingstoke and Hertford three government office buildings were constructed with reinforced basements that were used for Regional Government Headquarters.
 A bunker was built at Chilmark, Wiltshire in 1985 as replacement for the Region 7 bunker at Ullenwood, Gloucestershire.
 In Scotland a bunker was built at Cultybraggen in 1990 to replace Anstruther, Fife.

-In the 1960's, a section of a former ordinance factory at Brackla, Bridgend was converted to RGHQ 82.
-Another ordinance factory at Swynnerton, Staffordshire became RGHQ 91.
+In the 1960's, a section of a former ordnance factory at Brackla, Bridgend was converted to RGHQ 82.
+Another ordnance factory at Swynnerton, Staffordshire became RGHQ 91.
 In Region 6, WW2 tunnels known as the 'Dumpy' level in Dover Castle were adapted as RGHQ in 1962 before it moved in 1987 to the former WW2 propaganda radio transmitter site at Crowborough.
 Two former government WW2 Cold Stores located at Hexham, Northumberland and Loughborough, Leicestershire were adapted in the early 1980's for use as Regional Headquarters 22 and 32 respectively.

 In July 1941 construction started on a matrix of tunnels designed as a factory for aircraft engines and as a RAF store having a combined floor area of 285,000 square feet.
 The tunnels are at the same level as Kingsford Lane which passes by the North side of the site and is about 150ft below the top of the sandstone ridge that former part of the Drakelow estate.
 OS Ref SO820810